Dana's brother John Brown put through 'hell' over child abuse claims

 The first alleged victim, now 47, claims she was inappropriately touched and sexually assaulted by Mr Brown on two occasions

-The first assault allegedly took place when she stayed at an address in Wembley, north west London, when she was aged between five and seven years old.'Not true'
+The first assault allegedly took place when she stayed at an address in Wembley, north west London, when she was aged between five and seven years old.

 She has claimed the second assault was during a trip to Torquay when she was aged eight or nine.